-#4 After drilling all of the holes (if you make a board as large as ours it’s 104) give all of the edges a quick sand with some sandpaper to remove any rough edges.
+#4 After drilling all of the holes (if you make a board as large as ours it’s 104 holes) give all of the edges a quick sand with some sandpaper to remove any rough edges.
 Don’t forget to sand the edges of your board and shelves, too.

 #5 Now all that’s left to do is clean away any pencil lines and assemble your DIY pegboard.
 Just stick the pegs into some of the holes, add a shelf or two and you’re done.

-We decide to just lean our pegboard against the wall but you could attach it straight to the wall.
+We decided to just lean our pegboard against the wall but you could attach it straight to the wall.
 Just bear in mind that it’s quite heavy even without you placing things on it.
-If you’re looking for a lighter version, you could probably use a slightly thinner board, but we wanted ours to be fairly chunky.

-I love a project that helps me keep organised, although this one is definitely more for decorative purposes.
-Now all I need it to find some more pretty items to place and hang on it!
+I love a project that helps me keep organised, although this one is more for decorative purposes.
+Now all I need is to find some more pretty items to place and hang on it!

 How do you distract yourself from messy building work?
 Do you love pegboards as much as I do?

 If you like this project, you will love these, too!